Comparing Graphs via Persistence Distortion: Computation of Continuous Distance

 \begin{theorem} Let $\ebase \in \Eone$ be an arbitrary edge from the metric graph $(\graphone, d_{G_1})$.
 As the basepoint $\bp$ moves from one endpoint to another endpoint of $\ebase$ by $\bp: [0, \length(\ebase)] \to \ebase$, the persistence-points in the persistence diagram $\perone{\bp(s)}$ of the distance function $\done{\bp(s)}$ form $O(m)$ number of trajectories in the stacked persistence-space $\pertube_\ebase$.
 Each trajectory is a polygonal curve of $O(m)$ number of linear segments.

-A symmetric statement holds for metric graph $(\graphtwo, d_{G_2})$. \end{theorem} \paragraph{Proof of Theorem \ref{thm:trajectories}.} As the basepoint $\bp(s)$ moves along an edge $\ebase$ with $s\in [0, \length(\ebase)]$, we can think of the distance function $\done{\bp(s)}$ as a time-varying function with time range $[0, \length(\ebase)]$.
+A symmetric statement holds for the metric graph $(\graphtwo, d_{G_2})$. \end{theorem} \paragraph{Proof of Theorem \ref{thm:trajectories}.} As the basepoint $\bp(s)$ moves along an edge $\ebase$ with $s\in [0, \length(\ebase)]$, we can think of the distance function $\done{\bp(s)}$ as a time-varying function with time range $[0, \length(\ebase)]$.
 For a general time-varying function, as we track a specific point in the persistence diagram \cite{CEM06}, it is possible that the pair of critical points giving rise to this persistent-point may coincide and cease to exist afterwards.
-As already mentioned above, in this case, the trajectory (the vine) hits the diagonal of the persistence diagram (since as the two critical points coincide $\birthp = \deathp$, we have that $\perb = \perd$) and terminates.
+In this case, the corresponding trajectory (vine) hits the diagonal of the persistence diagram (since as the two critical points coincide with $\birthp = \deathp$, we have that $\perb = \perd$) and terminates.
 The inverse of this procedure indicates the creation of a new trajectory.
 Hence a trajectory in the stacked persistence-diagrams may not span the entire range $[0, \length(\ebase)]$.

 We claim that there can be only $O(m)$ number of trajectories in the stacked persistence diagram.
 In particular, first, note that at time $s=0$, there can be $O(n+m) = O(m)$ number of persistence-points in the persistence diagram $\perone{\bp(0)}$ for basepoint $s(0)$.
 This is because that for a fixed basepoint, by Lemma \ref{lem:max}, there can be only $O(n+m)$ number of local maxima for the distance function $\done{\bp(0)}: \graphone \to \reals$, thus generating $O(m)$ number of persistence-points in the persistence diagram.
 As a result, there can be at most $O(m)$ trajectories spanning through the entire range $[0, \length(\ebase)]$.